VLOOKUP to Compare Two Columns in Excel & Find Matches

 Compare Two Columns in Excel Using Vlookup (Find Matches)

-- Table array will be “List A” cell values, so select the range of cells from A2 to A9 and make it as absolute cell reference.
+- The table array will be “List A” cell values, so select the range of cells from A2 to A9 and make it as absolute cell referenceAbsolute Cell ReferenceAbsolute reference in excel is a type of cell reference in which the cells being referred to do not change, as they did in relative reference.
+By pressing f4, we can create a formula for absolute referencing..

-- Ok, we are done with the formula, close the bracket and hit enter key to get the result.
+- Ok, we are done with the formula; close the bracket and hit the enter key to get the result.

 So, wherever we have got “#N/A” that means those values do not exist in the “List A” column.